 Join Others: Many organizations – through formal associations or ad-hoc coalitions – join forces to advance policy in specific issue areas at local, state and federal levels.
 These coalitions are often very effective at achieving policy change due to their large membership base and ability to leverage grassroots support for policy efforts.
 Typically, the cost to join is minimal and is used to hire a lobbyist to support the coalition’s policy initiatives.
 I am a longtime member of America Forward and love their work.

 Participate in Grassroots Efforts: Policymakers depend on their constituents to educate them as to which issues matter most.
 Remember that “all politics is local,” and policymakers need help making statistics come alive in their districts through local real-life stories.
 You can communicate with them about your issue through letters, phone calls, Zoom meetings or emails.
 You can even start a grassroots campaign simply by sending your volunteers a customizable template and asking them to call or write their local policymaker.
-In fact, many nonprofits report that including volunteers in grassroots advocacy efforts is an effective strategy for long-term volunteer engagement.
+In fact, many nonprofits report that including volunteers in grassroots advocacy efforts is an effective strategy for long-term volunteer (and donor!) engagement.

 Invite Policymakers: Policymakers cannot and should not become experts in every policy area.
 Therefore, it is important for nonprofit organizations to educate policymakers and their staff on their cause and how policies can impact their clients.
 Invite your local policymaker to speak at a client graduation or tour your facility.
 They will undoubtedly walk away from the experience with a new appreciation for your work and your clients.